GestaltCogTeam/BasicTS/README.md

 ## 7. TODO

-- [ ] : Add more model.
-Models that have official pytorch codes first.
-  - [ ] RNN-based: DCRNN, GTS, DGCRN
 - [ ] : Support models like ASTGCN, ASTGNN, which take multi-periodicities data as input.

 ## References